basecamp/kamal/README.md

 Voila!
 All the servers are now serving the app on port 80, and you're ready to put them behind a load balancer to serve live traffic.

+## Stage of development

+This is alpha software.
+Lots of stuff is missing.
+Here are some of the areas we seek to improve:

+- Use of other registries than Docker Hub
+- Adapterize commands to work with Podman and other container runners
+- Better flow for secrets and ENV
+- Possibly switching to a bin/mrsk command rather than raw rake

 ## License

 Mrsk is released under the [MIT License](https://opensource.org/licenses/MIT).